• Skip to primary navigation

 A recipe for Miso Carbonara Udon inspired by our visit to Little Tokyo in Los Angeles, California!
-Thick udon noodles are coated in a creamy miso sauce with cheese and bacon.
+Thick udon noodles are coated in a creamy miso sauce with plenty of cheese.

 Little Tokyo